 Course Policies and Grading

-American Routes requires on-time and regular attendance, active listening to music examples, knowledge of the reading assignments, and attention to the lectures.
+American Routes requires on-time and regular attendance, active listening to music selections, in-class discussion of the assignments, and attention to lecture content.
 Use of laptops and cellphones is not permitted.
 Recording devices are not permitted unless recommended by the Department of Accessibility Services.
 Be courteous and respectful of the perspectives of all members of the class.
-Show your consideration of other students and the instructor by not leaving class while it is in session.
+Show your consideration for other students and the instructor by not leaving class while it is in session.
 Please report any problems with the syllabus website, web links, or the course reserves materials to Prof. Tullos.

 Because the website syllabus is subject to change, check it regularly — refresh your browser.

-Attendance, quizzes, and written assignments.
-(25% of course grade)
+Attendance, quizzes, short writing assignments, discussion.
+(50% of course grade)

-To aid in cumulative learning, expect weekly quizzes or writing assignments on the reading and listening.
-Any written assignments are due at the end of the class session for which they are assigned.
-Late submissions may result in a lowered grade for that day.
+Frequent quizzes and writing assignments on the readings and listenings.
+Written assignments are due at the end of the class session for which they are assigned.
+Any unexcused absence may result in the lowering of the final grade.
+If you believe you have legitimate reasons for being late or absent, contact Prof. Tullos by email.

-Midterm Exam (35% of course grade).
+Midterm Exam (30% of course grade).
 The exam will cover the readings, lectures, and selected musical examples.
 See the syllabus for a more detailed description of the Midterm.
-Exam consists of music listening identifications (title, artist, approximate date, and a sentence or two about the song’s historical-geographical significance), as well as short-answer and fill-in-the-blank questions drawn from the lectures and readings.
+Exam consists of music listening identifications (title, artist, approximate date, and a sentence or two about the song’s historical-geographical significance), as well as short-answer, identification, and fill-in-the-blank questions drawn from the lectures and readings.

 Student assistance from Emory College: For questions about academics, advising, or support resources contact oue [dot] advising [at] emory [dot] edu